iammelvink/msc-research/README.md

 1. Make sure you have these installed

-2. Clone `ONLY THE LATESST COMMIT` of this repository into your local machine using the terminal (mac) or [Gitbash (PC)](https://git-scm.com/download/win 'Gitbash (PC)') to save storage space
+2. Clone `ONLY THE LATEST COMMIT` of this repository into your local machine using the terminal (mac) or [Gitbash (PC)](https://git-scm.com/download/win 'Gitbash (PC)') to save storage space

    ```sh